Student Employee Handbook

 Submit the completed Vehicle Use agreement to Wanda Mettes - Business Office (SS150-158) or routed to mail Box 9.

-Students are responsible for keeping an accurate daily record of hours worked on the time clock.
+Students are responsible for keeping an accurate daily record of hours worked on Student eTime.

-Prior to submitting the time sheet to the Financial Aid Office, both the student and the supervisor must sign it.
-These sheets are due by 4:30 on the Wednesday after the pay period ends unless otherwise instructed.
+The time sheet must be electronically signed by both the student and the supervisor by 4:30 on the Wednesday after the pay period ends unless otherwise instructed.

 If a student employee believes an error has been made in his/her check, the supervisor and/or the Financial Aid Office should be contacted.
 Students should retain check stubs for monitoring total wages earned.